covidgraph/visual-graph-explorer/README.md

 This repository contains a sample application that can be used as a template to browse the "covid-graph".
 See [https://covidgraph.org](https://covidgraph.org) for more information.

+## Using the editor

+Please see [the manual](./docs/vge-guidance.md) for a quick introduction on how to use the editor.

 ## See also

 - [Learn more about yFiles](https://www.yworks.com/products/yfiles), the software library for visualizing, editing, and analyzing graphs